gregoryfabry/checkerboard/README.md

 The server constructor takes one or two arguments: a port, and optionally a starting state.
 If you do not provide a starting state, it will just create an empty object and use that.

+The constructor returns an event emitter with 'open' and 'close' events.
+Also,

+    CheckerboardServer.on('open', function(conn) {
+      // ... assign state, etc
+    });

+Sometimes you want to give different states to different devices.
+To do this, assign a state function to the 'conn' parameter of the event callback.
+This function takes the base state and returns the state that you want to give to the client.
+For example:

+    CheckerboardServer.on('open', function(conn) {
+      conn.state = function(state) {
+        if (admin[conn.uuid] === true)
+          return state;
+        else
+          return state[conn.uuid];
+      };
+    });

+Checkerboard also emits when it receives a message from the client.
+(More on this in next section).
+You can send a message to a client with conn.sendObj(channel, message).

     var state = CheckerboardServer.state; // save to file, etc

 ### Browser